Quantum Computing and Preconditioners for Hydrological Linear Systems

 This approach has the benefit of providing an upper bound on the condition number of the preconditioned matrix, with the downside of needing a decomposition of $A$ that matches a lengthy list of requirements.
 For fracture problems, we have the natural decomposition of

 where the Laplacian $\Delta$ describes the flow in the absence of fractures, and $A_F$ denotes the fracture matrix.
-Fortunately the discretized Laplacian is fast-invertible, and so we may use it as the preconditioner.
-However, we have no guarantee that $\|\Delta\| \gg \|A_F\|$, which is required to get good scaling.
-Still, we can numerically test the scaling of the algorithm to see how it performas in teh absence of performance guarantees.
+Fortunately the discretized Laplacian is normal and has a known eigenvalue decomposition~\cite{demmel1997applied}, therefore it meets the fast-invertible conditions and we may use it as the preconditioner.
+However, we have no guarantee that $\|\Delta\| \gg \|A-\Delta\|$, which is required to get good scaling.
+Still, we can numerically test the scaling of the algorithm to see how it performs in the absence of performance guarantees.

 The parameters contributing to the performance of this algorithm, Eq.~\ref{eq:fastinv-scaling}, are the block-encoding parameters $\alpha'_b$ and $\alpha_s$, along with a lower bound on the smallest singular value of the preconditioned system $MA$, $\tilde{\sigma}_{\min}$.
 In order to assess the potential usefulness of this algorithm for our application, we will explore the most optimistic values for these parameters.
 Due to minor technical details, we rescale the entire system by $\|\Delta^{-1}\|$, which gives $\Ab = \Delta\|\Delta^{-1}\|$ and $\alpha'_b$ (the block-encoding parameter for $\Ab^{-1}$) $ = \Theta(1)$.
-We also have $\As = (A- \Delta)\|\Delta^{-1}\|$, so $\alpha_s \ge \|A-\Delta\|\|\Delta^{-1}\|$, and $1/\tilde{\sigma}_{\min} \ge \|A^{-1}\Delta\|$.
+We also have $\As = (A-\Delta)\|\Delta^{-1}\|$, so $\alpha_s \ge \|A-\Delta\|\|\Delta^{-1}\|$, and $1/\tilde{\sigma}_{\min} \ge \|A^{-1}\Delta\|$.
 Therefore the overall scaling for the fast-inverse QLS algorithm is bounded below by